 1. Casey’s Corner

 At Casey’s Corner, personalize an All-Beef Hot Dog with your favorite condiments at the toppings bar for $9.49.
 Vegans and vegetarians can even enjoy a Plant-Based Dog for $9.49.
 Not in the mood for a regular hot dog?
 Order a Corn Dog Nuggets meal for $9.99.
 All entrees are served with a side of apple slices or french fries.
 If you don’t mind spending an extra dollar or two, Casey’s Corner also offers specialty hot dogs, including chili-cheese dogs, or foot-long hot dogs, which helped cut down on costs even more by sharing.

 2. Columbia Harbour House

 We love sharing the Combo Platters at Columbia Harbour House!
-The Trio Platter, which consists of fried shrimp, breaded chicken breast nuggets and battered fish, can easily satisfy two people.
+The Trio Platter, which consists of fried shrimp, breaded chicken breast nuggets and battered fish, can easily satisfy two people for $13.99.
 Although it already comes with hushpuppies and a choice of vegetables or french fries, we usually order an extra side of green beans ($4.49) to share … no need for more fried food!
-The plant-based Lighthouse Sandwich is $10.69, and you can also get a Harbour Salad for $8.99 and four pieces of chicken strips with fries for $9.99.
+New 50th anniversary offerings include Spoon for One More, a black sourdough bread bowl with New England clam chowder for $7.49, and Hail to the Leaf, mixed greens with apples, cheese, dried cranberries, apple vinaigrette and even topped with chicken strips for $11.99.
+A four pieces of chicken strips with fries is available for $9.99.